MXM and Wolf Cousins: Maratone's evolution and success in teen pop

 In 2011, Max and Shellback worked with numerous artists, including Britney Spears, Cher Lloyd and Avril Lavigne.
 They also produced two original songs for the cast of renowned TV series Glee.
 Adam Anders, who executive produced the songs recorded for show, hired Max after being exposed to how popular Glee was, whilst working on Spears' seventh album Femme Fatale.
 Anders said, "[Max Martin] owns radio right now.
 He's had, like, seven No. 1s in the last year, and so if we wanna go to radio with anybody tagging along, I think he's the guy you want.
 We've done like 30 of his songs on Glee."
 Maratone signees Carolina Liar also worked on their follow-up album with Shellback, prior to being dropped by Atlantic Records, which performed disappointingly after their debut.
 The instrumentalists of the group, Johan Carlsson, Peter Carlsson and Rickard Goransson were hired by Max after the album's release to write and produce music under Maratone.
 Meanwhile, Savan Kotecha reunited with Rami Yacoub after the founding of Rami's Kinglet Studios, which he ran alongside Carl Falk.
 The site of the studio used to be the site of A Side Studios, run by David Kreuger and Per Magnusson, before it was shut down.
-They both began working on songs for One Direction, including their hit debut single "What Makes You Beautiful", as well as half of the band's debut album Up All Night.